cferdinandi/reef-js/content/advanced.md

 When a `details` element is expanded, it has an `[open]` attribute on it.
 If someone interacted with that element to expand it, and then a render event happened, Reef would notice the `[open]` attribute not present in the template and remove it, collapsing it.

-You can prevent Reef from diffing an element by adding the `[reef-ignore]` attribute to it.
+You can prevent Reef from diffing an element by adding the `[reef-ignore]` attribute.

 ```js
 let name = signal('friend');